Important Steps To Take Before Looking For A Home To Purchase

-- Check your credit.
 This is relatively easy to do.
 There are three major credit-reporting companies Equifax, Experian and TransUnion.
 Obtain a free online copy of your credit report.
 You can obtain a free copy of your credit report once per year from all three companies at annualcreditreport.com.
 Check your reports carefully for errors.
 Look on your credit reports for any debts or credit cards you do not recognize.
 Also, check for disputed items that still show up even though they were resolved in your favor.

 Do not wait until you find a home to start thinking about how to finance it.
 Take time to explore your mortgage choices so that you are ready when the right home comes along in your price range.

-After you have considered the available loan options, talked with lenders and received a preapproval letter, you will be ready to submit a purchase offer when the right home comes along.
+After you have considered the available loan options, talked with lenders and received a pre-approval letter, you will be ready to submit a purchase offer when the right home comes along.

 If you have any questions about the home buying process, or any other real estate inquiries, contact Bill Ager at email@example.com or (734) 649-0784.
 For additional home buying resources, please visit our Real Estate Blog.